nzrsky/CodableRequest/README.md

 #### Adding Headers to the request

-Multiple headers can be set by adding them as properties using the property wrapper `@RequestHeader`.
+Multiple headers can be set by adding them as properties using the property wrapper `@Header`.

 **Example:**